bernardladenthin/snowman/README.md

 Snowman brings a camera software.
 It is possible to create a CCTV application from a simple USB camera.
-By open source nature it is possibe to develop extensions for special needs. snowman is independent of manufacturer scaleable and completely open source.
+By open source nature it is possibe to develop extensions for special needs. snowman is independent of manufacturer, scaleable and completely open source.

 #Features
   * Text-based configuration files.